top of page

 2. Projection and Introjection.

 The lover who gives his girlfriend a bouquet of flowers is projecting his feelings - based on an introjection.
 If one says: "He is strong like a tree" or "Trees don't grow into the sky", symbol projection occurs, a transfer to the outside.
 An artist's painting creates a projection, which leads to an introjection in the observer..
 Newton recognizes the force of gravity on the basis of an observation.
-As he records what he perceives in a formula, he creates a projection.
+As he records what he perceives in a formula, he creates an analytically based projection.
 The schizophrenic projects his disturbed experience into the outside world in hallucinations.
 The aspects of 1. and 2. always arise throuph an:

-3. Identification.
 Introjection and projection need the identification that connects the poles.
 They form the basis of all symbolism.
 Outside becomes Inside and inside becomes outside.
 Without identification there is no symbolism.
 Man is a being that always lives and builds in we-relationships that are shaped by adapting or dissociating identifications.

 I reproduce several dreams in the following paragraphs.
 With them I want to prove how much they can help us to critically interpret our world of thoughts and our actions.
 In many problems that arose in my work, dreams gave me an insight and show possible ways to solve questions and problems, they give hints in symbolic forms that are often difficult to interpret.
 Dreams appear spontaneously or we ask for an insight into a problem before falling asleep.